On the degree of the singular subscheme of hypersurfaces in ${\mathbb P}^n$: Various restrictions on the graded Betti numbers of Jacobian algebras

 is also divisible by $t!$, and hence the difference is divisible by $t!$.
 Multiplying by $(-1)^t$ we get our claim. \endproof We conclude this section by some examples of potential graded Betti numbers related to 3-folds in $\PP^4$ with isolated singularities.
 These numbers satisfy some of the above conditions, but not all of them, so they are not the actual Betti numbers of a 3-fold $X$ with isolated singularities. \begin{ex} Consider the following set of potential graded Betti numbers

 Hence $m_1=m_2=10$, $m_3=5$ and $m_4=1$.
-For $d=3$ and $\delta=0$, they satisfy the conditions given in \eqref{eqR1}, \eqref{eqR2} and the equalities from Theorem \ref{thm1}, claims (1) and (2).
-However, the inequalities $(I_3)$ and $(I_4)$ from Theorem \ref{thm2} are not satisfied.
-Moreover, a direct computation using the formula given in the second claim in Theorem \ref{thm1} (2) yields
+For $d=3$ and $\delta=0$, they satisfy the conditions given in \eqref{eqR1}, \eqref{eqR2} and the equalities from Theorem \ref{thm1}, claims (1) and (2), but not the positivity condition from Theorem \ref{thm1}, (2).
+Indeed, a direct computation using the formula given in the second claim in Theorem \ref{thm1} (2) yields

 for any 3-fold $X$ in $\PP^4$ having these graded Betti numbers.
-Therefore we have two obstructions to the existence of such a 3-fold. \end{ex}
+In addition, the inequalities $(I_3)$ and $(I_4)$ from Theorem \ref{thm2} are not satisfied.
+Therefore we have several obstructions to the existence of such a 3-fold. \end{ex}

 \begin{ex} Consider the following set of potential graded Betti numbers

 Hence $m_1=44$, $m_2=78$, $m_3=107$ and $m_4=69$.
 For $d=3$ and $\delta=0$, they satisfy the same conditions as in Example \ref{ex1}.
 In this case all the inequalities $(I_k)$ for $k=1,2,3,4$ fail.
 A direct computation yields